 First, God didn’t design fertility to be burdensome to either men or women.

-Yes, this is what many couples currently experience.
+Yes, burden is what many couples currently experience.

 Yes, it sucks.

 Suffering is NOT what God intended for us.

 He created us to be in union with Him; our wills aligned with His.

 God delights in families.
 Children ARE a blessing to marriages.
 It’s difficult to write this because I know it’s an unpopular opinion, but as Catholics, it’s probably not supposed to be easy, convenient, and struggle-free to avoid more children.
 That’s not really what we’ve signed up for.
 (That reality check is more for myself than anyone else.)

 Now, that said— there are extremely valid reasons to space children and even indefinitely avoid more pregnancies— and that is between you, your spouse, and God (possibly with a doctor’s input, too).

 But it was still the fall that corrupted our understanding and severed our relationship with God-- and created this broken, burdensome relationship we can have with our sexuality.

 From a biological standpoint, we most desire physical intimacy around ovulation so the human race continues to exist.
 Things must align *just right* for pregnancy to occur— which sounds counterintuitive when you’ve grown up hearing that you’ll be pregnant yesterday if you aren’t actively contracepting.